Foundations of Philosophy

 Participation (15%)

 In-Class Participation (2.5%): Class involvement is a small part of your grade that typically makes a big difference.
 Class involvement means, first of all, coming to class.
+This also means always having your course packet or course reading with you.
+(Not having your course materials is like coming to soccer practice without your cleats or a ball.)
 Missing three or more classes will result in an automatic zero for your in-class participation grade.
 Missing more than 6 classes will be grounds for failing the course.
-Secondly, it means coming to class prepared.
-However, preparation needs to bear fruit in the classroom.
+Secondly, it means coming to class prepared, and preparation needs to bear fruit in the classroom.
 In other words, you need to strive to be an asset to the class.
 At times we will have opportunities for discussion; someone who is involved in class will be a thoughtful and engaged participant in that discussion.
 At other times, lectures will solicit your input and/or questions; an engaged student will bring up helpful and appropriate questions and be able to make a positive contribution when class input is called upon.
 (Using cell phones or laptops in class, unless as an approved DSS accommodation or otherwise directed by the instructor, will result in an automatic 0 for this portion of your grade.
 See "Computers and Cell Phones" policy below.
 Do yourself a favor and put your laptops and cell phones away and out sight for the duration of our class.)

 Reading Quizzes/Responses (5%): Approximately once a week we will have reading quizzes and/or responses.
-These are low-stakes quizzes designed to motivate you too keep up with the reading and stay engaged with the course.
+These are low-stakes quizzes or in-class writing responses designed to motivate you too keep up with the reading and stay engaged with the course.
 There will be 8-12 of these quizzes throughout the semester.
-Because I know that everyone has busy weeks, I will drop your lowest two quizzes.
+Because I know that everyone has busy weeks or has to miss a class, I will drop your lowest two quizzes.
+(Note: Quizzes cannot be made up, but that's why I drop your lowest two quizzes.
+If you have to miss a class in which a quiz was given, don't worry; that will just be one of your dropped quizzes.)

 Participation Worksheets (7.5%): At various times (especially during our logic unit) you will be asked to turn in worksheets as homework before the assigned class.

-Three times throughout the semester you will be asked to write a short "argument analysis" or "argument evaluation" (approximately 400-500 words depending on the assignment).
+Two times throughout the semester you will be asked to write a short "argument analysis."
+This assignment is designed to help you develop the skill of tracing complicated arguments and communicating those arguments to others.
 Specific assignment instructions will be distributed in advance of each due date.

 Mid-Term Exam 1 (20%): This exam will focus on the central problems of epistemology, basic logic, and common logical fallacies.